 What is the best hand in 5 Card Draw?

 In 5 Card Draw, a hand of Ace, King, Queen, Jack, and Ten in the same suit is known as a Royal Flush.
-Regarded as superior to other 5 Card Draw Poker hands in ranking; it is considered the most potent combination possible.
+Regarded as superior to other 5 Card Draw Poker hands in ranking, it is considered the most potent combination possible.

 How is 5 Card Stud poker played?

-In 5 Card Stud, a game played by two to eight players, each is dealt one face-down card and another face-up.
+In 5 Card Stud, a game played by two to eight players, each player is dealt one face-down card and another face-up.
 The opening betting round begins with the individual showcasing the lowest-value visible card.
 Players receive three more face-up cards, with a betting round after each.
 The final betting round follows the fifth card.
 There is no draw phase.
 At the showdown, the best 5-card hand wins the pot.

 How many cards can you exchange in 5-card draw?

 You may discard up to three cards.
 In some home game variants, a player may discard four cards if they hold an Ace.
-Wild cards are not typically used in standard Five-Card Draw
+Wild cards are not typically used in standard Five-Card Draw.

 Is 5-card draw poker still popular today?